tvardy/intercourse-api/README.md

 I faced too many "slip of a tongue" moments while working with male co-developers.

-So many times some of us accidentally mentioned "the stapon endpoint" (instead on "bootstrap"... don't ask me why... we're Poles :joy:).
+So many times some of us accidentally mentioned "the strapon endpoint" (instead of "bootstrap"... don't ask me why... we're Poles :joy:).

-So many time I've seen chat messages like `curl -X GET /higheels/on` or `PUT /lipstick/on`
+So many times I've seen chat messages like `curl -X GET /high-heels/on` or `PUT /lipstick/on`

 ...that's why I eventually decided to put such an API to life...